NAMO TASSA BHAGAVATO ARAHATO SAMMASAMBUDDHASSA

 19. Should any bhikkhu engage in various types of monetary exchange, it (the income) is to be forfeited and confessed.

-There are other things that are to be considered of course, such as not only the Kalama Sutta where one is instructed not to necessarily follow tradition or even scripture as a sole excuse for a spiritual teaching but the Abhaya Sutta: To Prince Abhaya of our Pali Canon (3) where the term kamma (Sanskrit karma), even though it means action, is given the practical definition by the Buddha as meaning one’s intention, as two examples of what can be further considered when discussing the topic of what a Buddhist monk should or shouldn’t do.
-The point here is that there is a big difference between taking all of the teaching into consideration on the one hand and on the other making up things that were simply never there in the first place and promoting it as the “authentic” teaching!
+There are other things that are to be considered of course, such as not only the Kalama Sutta where one is instructed not to necessarily follow tradition or even scripture as a sole justification for a spiritual teaching but the Abhaya Sutta: To Prince Abhaya of our Pali Canon (3) where the term kamma (Sanskrit karma), even though it means action, is given the practical definition by the Buddha as meaning one’s intention, as two examples of what can be further considered when discussing the topic of what a Buddhist monk should or shouldn’t do.
+The point here is that there is a big difference between taking all of the teaching into consideration and deciding which may or may not still be practically applicable on the one hand and on the other making up things that were simply never there in the first place and promoting it as the “authentic” teaching!

-To give one of many such an example let’s look at the fact that in Thailand most monks do not wear shoes of any sort.
+To give one of many such an example let’s look at the fact that in Thailand most monks do not wear shoes of any sort while on morning alms round.
 Why?
-Because it’s not anywhere in the Vinaya or Patimokkha not to do so, but Dhammayutti tradition.
+It’s not anywhere in the Vinaya or Patimokkha not to do so, but Dhammayutt tradition.
 That’s why.
-How many are aware that it is not against the monastic code of a monk to touch a woman, unless it is being done with a lustful mind?(4) If the monks are even taught their own scriptural teaching in the first place, they would know this but it would hardly matter.
+How many are aware that it is not against the monastic code of a monk to touch a woman, unless it is being done with a lustful (passion or desire) mind?(4) If the monks are even taught their own scriptural teaching in the first place, they would know this but it would hardly matter.
 You see, many know that if they don’t simply do what is expected of them, then the largely ignorant of their own scriptural teaching laity who have been taught their Buddha dhamma by way of gossip and wisper, will not respect them as well as the Dhammayutti who have been sure to make a big show of their “austerity”.
 If that happens then their support will dwindle and so may their ability to eat and properly care for themselves.
-In the final analysis, what we are talking about here is the combination of both selfishness on the part of those who know of the true spiritual liberating ability of the Buddha dhamma, and the perpetually stoked fire of sheer ignorance based on a concern for their own well being.
+In the final analysis, what we are talking about here is the combination of both selfishness on the part of those who know of the true spiritual liberating ability of the Buddha dhamma, and the perpetually stoked fire of sheer ignorance based on an understandable concern for their own well being.

 There will always be those who believe that they must worship at the alter of austerity.